Fanny's First Play: Production and critical response

 The play was first produced in April, 1911, having been hurriedly rehearsed because the previous production, of Ibsen's The Master Builder, had ended early.
 Shaw was convinced that creating a mystery about the authorship of the play would be ideal publicity.
 Because of the similarity of the character of Juggins to Crichton in J.M.
 Barrie's play The Admirable Crichton, Shaw hoped the public might be deceived.
 "Let people think the play is by Barrie" he said.
 He told Lillah McCarthy, who played the lead role, to "do everything to suggest the play is by Barrie".
 C. B. Purdom thinks that this might have worked had it not been for the framer play.
 "Had it not been for this audacity, there might have been a chance of mystifying the public about the authorship, for Shaw had written nothing so 'easy' and nothing so transparently sincere."
 The critics in the frame-play express various opinions of Shaw's works, but make only brief mention of other authors.
 Even the theatre programme identified the author as "Xxxxxxx Xxxx", a pattern of letters that clearly points to "Bernard Shaw".
 Despite this, Shaw maintained a facade of secrecy about the authorship when he was repeatedly questioned about it by reporters.
 He told the Pall Mall Gazette "nothing shall ever induce me to betray the authorship of Fanny's First Play.
 The performance last night was superb; and the audience enjoyed it as much as I did."

 The play referred to the many criticisms that had been made of Shaw's own work, while also including digs at Granville-Barker (who ran the theatre company that performed it) and at the critics themselves.
 Three of the critics are based on real journalists A. B. Walkley is caricatured as "Trotter", Gilbert Cannan as "Gunn" and E. A. Baughan as "Vaughan".
 "Bannal", as his surname suggests, represents the most banal popular taste.
 Walkley, a friend of Shaw's, was aware of the plan beforehand.
 He helped to make Claude King, the actor playing Trotter, resemble himself in manner and clothing.
 In his review he joked that Trotter is a "pure figment of the imagination, wholly unlike any actual person".
 He praised the play highly saying that Shaw had created "one of the most amusing plays he had ever written, one of the wittiest and most audacious plays of all his attack on 'the mean things which men have to do to keep up their respectability'."
 A letter, purportedly written by Flawner Bannal "the critic of The Matutinal Meddler" was published in The Play Pictorial protesting that the supposedly anonymous play was being marketed with the quotation "'Bernard Shaw...at his best.'--The Daily Graphic."

+Adaptations

+The play was adapted for Australian radio in 1942.